 In the mid 1990s, Randy work evolved into full service marketing and public relations support for businesses and nonprofits, including creative writing for a wide variety of media.
 Over the next 20 years he and his growing network of Associates provided solutions for scores of clients and launched six businesses.

 When he moved to Pittsburgh’s Northside, he began pro bono community work, including as VP of a coalition of 13 neighborhoods and as President of his Deutschtown 501c3 community development corporation. (see the full list of organizations) And he was part of a volunteer team that redesigned and rebuilt the Deutschtown website; today he administers the community’s Facebook page.

 Blending his business and nonprofit experience, Randy developed community-building projects and clients.
 In areas of marketing, PR, fund raising and planning he has worked with five Mainstreets Pittsburgh districts and the Urban Redevelopment Authority.

 In 2006 he served as a Main Streets manager in Pittsburgh’s Little Italy.
 For the first time the business association had greater fiscal accountability, proactive “action teams,” a detailed annual plan, profit from its 3-day festival, a new record for fund raising and new corporate and nonprofit partners.

 Following that year in the front lines of urban Main Streets work, Randy returned to run his Pittsburgh marketing consultancy, developing new clients and products.
-He also launched new services building websites with social media enhancements and develops the architecture and written and visual content for the sites.
+He also launched new services building websites with social media enhancements for which he develops the architecture and written and visual content.